 You can list all of your team's clusters using

 kore get clusters -t teamname.
 If you wish to see

 kore get cluster -t teamname clustername -o yaml.

 To build a cluster through the UI select Clusters > New Cluster from your team.
 This will prompt you to select the cloud you wish to use and let you choose from the available plans.
-If you do not see the cloud you wish to use, contact your Kore administrator to have one allocated to you as discussed in the Cloud accounts administration documentation.
+If you do not see the cloud you wish to use, contact your Kore administrator to have one allocated to you as shown in the Cloud Accounts Overview.